bjrmatos/raycast-extension-hammerspoon/README.md

 # Hammerspoon

-Control Hammerspoon.
-Reload config file, open settings.
-Requires installing Hammerspoon.
+Control Hammerspoon directly from Raycast.

+Requires the installation of Hammerspoon.
+Go to https://www.hammerspoon.org/ to download